Please use the following as a reference when helping prospective student with questions about IUJ.

 MBA in International Management (with career tracks) – MBA

-A new 1-year MBA will be offered from Fall 2013: This is designed for those sponsored by a company, with 5 years of experience, and who return to their sponsor to use their IUJ skills for the benefit of the company goals.
+- The 1-year MBA is designed for those sponsored by a company, with 5 years of experience, and who return to their sponsor to use their IUJ skills for the benefit of the company goals.
+Within the 1-year MBA program is an E-business management specialization.

 Which program you choose depends on your career goals (see below).
 With cross registration between any of the programs, IUJ encourages students to customize their academics to best prepare yourself for your career after IUJ.
 Our focus is your professional career development.